The support we offer

 You can also book appointments with careers advisers for in-depth talks and advice, either remotely or in our centre.

 - Careers advice appointment – 1-to-1 appointments can be booked online via MyCareer.
 For more in-depth guidance you can email us to book an appointment at firstname.lastname@example.org.
-All appointments are available via telephone or video chat.
+All appointments are available face to face, via telephone or video chat.

 - Online advice – Send us your careers questions through MyCareer by clicking on 'Queries' and selecting 'submit a query'.